Sean O'Neill (table tennis)

-Sean Patrick O'Neill (born July 31, 1967) is an American table tennis player, coach, and commentator.
-He is a five-time U.S. National Men's Singles Champion and has represented the United States in multiple international competitions, including the Olympic Games and Pan American Games.
+Sean Patrick O'Neill (born July 31, 1967) is a five-time U.S. National Men's Singles Champion and is currently a U.S. representative on the International Table Tennis Federation and commentator.
+As a coach, he has been involved with numerous players who have won national championships and competed for the USA in The Paralympic Games, Pan American Games and other international competitions.

-Early life and junior career

-O'Neill began playing table tennis at the age of eight in Virginia, coached by his father, Patrick O'Neill, a former nationally ranked junior player from Toledo, Ohio.
-He achieved success in various age categories, securing titles in Under-11, Under-13, Under-15, Under-17 (five times), Under-21, and Over-30 events.

 Senior playing career

 Throughout his career, O'Neill won five U.S. National men's singles titles, five men's doubles titles, and six mixed doubles titles.
 He represented the United States in five World Championships, four Pan American Games—earning two gold, five silver, and one bronze medals—and participated in the 1988 and 1992 Olympic Games.
 In 1990, he clinched the North American Men's Singles Championship.
 O'Neill was honored as the USA Table Tennis (USATT) Male Athlete of the Year five times and served on the United States Olympic Committee's Athletes' Advisory Council as a player representative.

 At the U.S. Olympic Sports Festival, O'Neill amassed 18 gold, five silver, and four bronze medals between 1981 and 1995.
 Notably, he lit the torch alongside Sharon Cain of Team Handball during the 1993 opening ceremonies in San Antonio.
 During his junior years, he played for the Ängby Sport Club in Stockholm, Sweden, and trained in China on several occasions.